I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 Think about a pre-launch like building a house.
 You need a blueprint and things have to be done in order and on time or else your house will become a pile of rubble.

-6. Work Your Plan – Stick to your original plan 99% of the time.
-However, make 1% of your plan to be open for opportunities that can enhance your launch.
+6. Work Your Plan – Stick to your original plan as much as possible.
+However, make your plan to be open for opportunities that can enhance your launch.
+There will be plenty of new things that come up.
+Sometimes a lot.

 For example, let’s say you’re pre-launching an awesome product and you find yourself on your local TV news station being interviewed about what you’re about to launch.
 Do you think it would be a good idea to use that content in your marketing?